joshuaedelstein15/Telecom_churn/ReadMe.md

 - Although we had other models with slightly higher accuracy and f1-scores, we chose this model as it had the highest recall without compromising the accuracy or f1-score too much.

 ## Recommendations
 We recommend that SyriaTel use the model to preemptively reach out to predicted churn customers and offer some sort of promotional offer, in hopes of getting them to stay with them.
-Additional recommendations would be to further invest in their customer service, and to take steps to create brand loyalty on a lower budget..
+Additional recommendations would be to further invest in their customer service, and to take steps to create brand loyalty on a lower budget.

 ## Limitations
 The limitations on this model is that it was produced and testing on a small amount of data.
 In that 667 clients in the large scheme of things is not very significant.
 Although it may take more time and resources, the model should be re trained with a larger dataset to test its validity.